Table of Contents

-When taking control of a Google ads account that was previously created or owned by someone else there are a number of measures that you should take to ensure the account and campaigns are set up efficiently.
-A good Google ads account audit requires taking a step back and reviewing the details of your account and the effectiveness of each of your campaigns.
+When taking control of a Google Ads account that was previously created or owned by someone else there are a number of measures that you should take to ensure the account and campaigns are set up efficiently.
+Good Google Ads services and audits require taking a step back and reviewing the details of your account and the effectiveness of each of your campaigns.
 There are many benefits to auditing your accounts including; identifying opportunities to expand, finding areas where you may be wasting ad spend, uncovering errors (we are all human), and discovering audience insights ensuring you are reaching your target audience with the right messaging at the right time.

 This guide will help you identify areas that may be considerations in completing an effective audit so that you can ensure you are set up for success.
 It is also important to take a step back from accounts that you manage on a day to day basis and audit them periodically to ensure you are covering all aspects of campaign management.

 Before getting started it is important to make sure you identify your marketing goals, audience, and the results you are looking to get from your PPC marketing efforts.